 - Academic Age: Where do they place in their educational levels?

 - Life Experience Age: What age are they in their life experiences?
-(It might help you consider 2 ages here: one for the kids’ healthy positive life experiences and one for negative, unhealthy life experiences.)
+(It might help you consider two ages here: one for the kids’ healthy, positive life experiences and one for negative, unhealthy life experiences.)

 These ages might be “all over the map” for your child.
 You can try to average it all out as a guide for how and when to share the hard details in your unique take on “age appropriateness.”